IntelliJ IDEA 2024.3 Help

 • Build Artifacts: select this option to build an artifact or artifacts.
 In the dialog that opens, select the artifact or artifacts that should be built.

 • Launch Web Browser: select this option to have a browser started.
 In the dialog that opens, select the type of the browser and provide the start URL.
-Also, specify if you want the browser be launched with JavaScript debugger.
+Also, specify if you want the browser to be launched with the JavaScript debugger.

 • Run Grunt task: select this option to run a Grunt task.